 With reference to this challenge, Director of Toda Peace Institute, Professor Kevin Clements, said “Communication has to happen in all directions.
 We have to build bridges not only between cultures, but also between the spheres of academic research and politics.
 In order for this dynamic to be useful, however, such connection must be aimed at higher levels of co-operation in the adaptation of vulnerable people to climate change.
 This is a central mission of the Toda Peace Institute.”

-A Toda Policy Brief based on the discussions of the workshop will be published on the Toda website in January 2020.
-A full workshop report will then also be available.
+A Toda Policy Brief based on the discussions of the workshop was published on the Toda website in May 2020.